San Juan del Sur Locations Map

 600m East of Uno Gas Station

-In addition to ‘pulperias’, downtown San Juan del Sur has clothing shops, the municipal market, pharmacies, Nicaragua’s four main banks, surf shops, a gourmet deli, artisan bakery and a ton of souvenir stalls.
+In addition to ‘pulperias’, downtown San Juan del Sur has clothing shops, the municipal market, pharmacies, Nicaragua’s four main banks, surf shops, artisan bakery and a ton of souvenir stalls.
 Local vendors crisscross the central streets selling anything from sunglasses and Che Guevara T-shirts to traditional Nicaraguan pottery and hammocks.

 In San Juan del Sur you wont find the “same old same old” soulless shopping experience of other tourism spots.
 In fact apart from Eskimo, the Nicaraguan ice-cream franchise, it’s hard to think of a single chain store in town.